harish876/MEC/README.md

 # Project Report

-More information please refer to the porject report attached and the Colab Notebook.
+More information please refer to the prject report attached and the Colab Notebook.

 # Introduction
 We propose a Time and energy efficient scheduler which allocates tasks from a particular